 Burger King Worldwide Holdings Inc., which was taken private in 2010 by New York-based 3G Capital Inc. in a deal valued at $3.3 billion, has opened new restaurants in Brazil and Vietnam.
 The company will go public again after merging with a company owned by William Ackman, it said last month.

 Last year, Atlanta-based buyout firm Roark Capital Group bought about 82 percent of Arby’s Restaurant Group Inc. from Wendy’s Co. in a deal valued at $430 million.
 Arby’s has sought to turn around the brand after revenue under Wendy’s declined from 2008 to 2010.
 Comparable restaurant sales rose about 5.5 percent last year, and customer traffic trends also improved, chief operating officer George Condos said in January.

 Under the terms of its agreement with Centerbridge, P.F.
 Chang’s may solicit proposals from other bidders in the next 30 calendar days.
-First-quarter revenue (PFCB) was little changed at $318.9 million, according to a separate statement.
+First-quarter revenue (PFCB:US) was little changed at $318.9 million, according to a separate statement.